 - Increase thermostat temperature as you near home

 - Decrease temperature the further away from home you travel

 The Proximity entity which is created has the following values:

 state: Distance from the monitored zone (in km)

-dir_of_travel: Direction of the closest device to the monitored zone.
+dir_of_travel: Direction of the closest device or person to the monitored zone.
 Values are:

 unit_of_measurement: Measurement of distance.
 Values are:

 nearest: The device or person which is nearest to the zone

 To enable this integration in your installation, add the following to your